fossabot/wiki-2/docs/constructing-the-toolchain-and-the-chroot-environment/cerata-and-patches/introduction.md

     We highly recommend against using newer versions because the build commands for one version may not work with a newer version.
 The newest package versions may also have problems that require work-arounds.

+The `fetch` script (which is run automatically) will download all needed cerata and the `check` script (which is also automatically run) will verify all downloaded cerata, which will then be extracted (or cloned) to a subdirectory in the sources directory.